-Labour and tightened further by subsequent Conservative governments.5 By 2023, just 22.4% of employees in the United 5Karl Hansen, "How the Tories

-Kingdom were members of a trade union.6 6 Trade Union Membership, UK 1995-
+subsequent Conservative governments.5 By 2023, just 22.4% of employees in the United Kingdom were members of a trade union.6

-2023: Statistical Bulletin", Department for Business & Trade, May 29, 2024, https://assets.publishing.service.gov. uk/media/665db15a0c8f88e868d334b8/ Trade_Union_Membership_UK_1995 to_2023_Statistical_Bulletin.pdf rapid de-industrialisation and shift towards a service-based economy, with employment in manufacturing dropping from 38.1% in 1973 to just 8.9% by 2018.
-During the same period, employment in the service sector leapt from 54.4% to 80.2%.
-This process - coupled with the sharp rise of the gig economy - has radically changed the capitalist landscape in which unions now intervene, and in turn the kinds of unions workers now need.
+Since the 1970s, the UK economy has undergone a rapid de-industrialisation and shift towards a service-based economy, with employment in manufacturing dropping from 38.1% in 1973 to just 8.9% by 2018.
+During the same period, employment in the service sector leapt from 54.4% to 80.2%.7 This process - coupled with the sharp rise of the gig economy - has radically changed the capitalist landscape in which unions now intervene, and in turn the kinds of unions workers now need.